citusdata/citus/src/backend/distributed/README.md

 - **`markDistributed` usage in `DROP` Statements**: Please note that `markDistributed` does not apply to `DROP` statements.
 In such cases, the following block should be called manually.
 Neglecting this step can lead to stale records in the `pg_dist_object` table, potentially causing issues, such as with the `citus_add_node` User-Defined Function (UDF) call in the future.

-- **`qualify`**: The `qualify` function is used to qualify the table names in the parse tree.
-It is employed to prevent sensitivity to changes in the search_path.
+- **`qualify`**: The `qualify` function is used to qualify the objects based on their schemas in the parse tree.
+It is employed to prevent sensitivity to changes in the `search_path` on worker nodes.
 Note that it is not mandatory to define this function for all DDL commands.
-It is only required for commands that involve table names in the parse tree.
+It is only required for commands that involve objects that are bound to schemas, such as; tables, types, functions and so on.

-After defining the `DistributeObjectOps` structure, this structure should be implemented in the `GetDistributeObjectOps` function as shown below:
+After defining the `DistributeObjectOps` structure, this structure should be implemented in the `GetDistributeObjectOps()` function as shown below:

 ```c
 // Example implementation in C code